brendaaceja/cis129_lab03_coffeeShop.py/README.md

 priceOfFourthItem = float(input("Enter the price of the fourth item (default: 3): ") or priceCookies) priceOfTax = float(input("Enter the tax amount (default: 0.78): ") or priceTax)

-# Calculate total cost
+#Calculate the total cost of the items
 totalCost = (numberOfCoffeesPurchased * priceOfFirstItem) + (numberOfMuffinsPurchased * priceOfSecondItem) + (numberOfTeaPurchased * priceOfThirdItem) + (numberOfCookiesPurchased * priceOfFourthItem)
 totalCostWithTax = totalCost + priceTax

-# Display the receipt
+#Display the receipt
 print('**************************')
 print('My Coffee and Muffin Shop') print('Number of Coffees Bought:', numberOfCoffeesPurchased)